 This episode was….kinda boring.
 I mean, nothing really happens until the very end so it’s kinda blah.
 And man the dub….It’s like they’re bringing the scene swaps in full force in these later episodes.
 I dread what might’ve happened to this series if it continued on past episode 26.

-Next episode, a continuation of the fight between the girls and the various chimera animals the aliens have come up with.
+Next episode, a continuation of the fight between the girls and the various Chimera Animals the aliens have created.
 However, it seems like this fight is over insanely fast because the next episode preview is more about Ichigo supposedly being torn between the Blue Knight and Aoyama.

 Plot: We all know that Santa delivers presents to all the little girls and boys at Christmas, but what really goes on at the North Pole?
 ‘Santa’ is actually more of an inherited title than it is one singular person.
 Generation through generation, new Santas take the helm of the sleigh, and it’s nearing the time for a tech-savvy calculating man named Steve to finally take the reins.
 Figuratively speaking, of course, since Steve has turned the North Pole into an ultra-high-tech hub for Christmas preparation, and the old sleigh has been replaced with an equally high-tech air ship named the S-1.